MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

   - **[Identity and key management](../organize/cloud-security-identity-keys.md)** or **[central IT operations](../organize/central-it.md)**: Implement the policy.
   - **[Security compliance management](../organize/cloud-security-compliance-management.md)**: Monitor to ensure compliance.

-### How
+### How?

 Implement passwordless or multifactor authentication.
 Train administrators on how to use it as they need it and require admins to follow by using written policy.
-This can be accomplished by one or more of these technologies:
+Use one or more of these technologies:

 - [Passwordless (Windows Hello)](/windows/security/identity-protection/hello-for-business/hello-identity-verification)
 - [Passwordless (authenticator app)](/azure/active-directory/authentication/howto-authentication-passwordless-phone)